Battle of Al Rumaythah: Battle

 As the meeting commenced small groups of armed men were observed conducting surveillance of the Australian positions.
 During the next hour insurgents gathered throughout the town and soon after 1100 a rocket-propelled grenade was fired.
 The insurgents were moving in small groups through the town and appeared to be trying to encircle the barracks in order to conduct a deliberate assault and destroy the Australian force.
 For the next hour the barracks were attacked with grenades and small arms fire from ranges between 200 m to 300 m.

 In response the Australian snipers engaged the insurgents whilst the platoon to the west of the barracks held its ground.
 Support from USAF F-16s was requested and they were used to fly low and fast over the insurgents in an attempt to distract them.
 Covered by the infantry Major Steven's party subsequently left the barracks in Bushmasters, still under heavy fire.
-Although attempting to prevent the Australian withdrawal the insurgents failed to flank the barracks to the north and south and by 12:15 the Australians had successfully broken contact and left Rumaythah.
+Although attempting to prevent the Australian withdrawal the insurgents failed to flank the barracks to the north and south and by 12:15 the Australians had successfully broken contact and left Al Rumaythah.

 During the fighting the Australians used their standard suite of infantry weapons including the F-88 Austeyr and F-89 Minimi LSW, well as MAG-58 MGs and sniper rifles.
 The ASLAV and Bushmaster vehicles played a crucial role in protecting the soldiers and allowing them to break contact safely.
 Indirect fires and Close Air Support had been available during the contact, however the decision was made not to escalate the situation due to the proximity of civilians.
 Following the incident Australian commanders claimed that their soldiers had withdrawn in a disciplined manner and had put themselves at considerable risk to ensure the safety of civilians, whilst applying their fire in a careful and controlled manner.

 Aftermath

-The Australians suffered no casualties, while insurgent casualties were difficult to determine.
-A number of insurgents were observed to have been hit by Australian fire, and at least one source claims that five were killed.
-Up to 30 insurgents were believed to have been involved in the battle, however their identity—for example whether they were Sunnis or Shia religious groups, or al-Qaida—was unable to be determined.
+The Australians had no casualties, while insurgent casualties were difficult to determine.
+Up to 30 insurgents were believed to have been involved in the battle, however their identity—for example whether they were Sunnis or Shia religious groups, or al-Qaeda was unable to be determined.
 The balaclava-clad insurgents were dressed mainly in black and armed with AK-47s and grenade launchers.
 Regardless, they were said to have fought in a well coordinated manner and had used considerable firepower against the Australians.
 After the battle it was claimed that the insurgents had used civilians as a shield from Australian fire.
 Despite this there were no reports of civilian casualties after the incident.
 Two of the Australian infantry section commanders were later awarded the Distinguished Service Medal for co-ordinating a successful fighting withdrawal over 250 m of open ground.